njosieb/100-days-of-code/log.md

 **Thoughts**: Day #38 of #100DaysOfCode was ALL about designing the landing page for the password protection we are going to have for the website.
 My focus was to make it feel warm & welcoming so that the user is definitely going to want to know the password to get to see the rest of the site.

+### Day 39: May 10, 2019 Friday

+**Today's Progress**: Added an error function to the input field when user enters an incorrect password.

+**Thoughts**: Day #39 of #100DaysOfCode was all about adding an error notification when user enters an incorrect password.
+Moral of today's coding sesh: Coding is not for the faint of heart & this particular task almost proved to be too much for this oft-faint-of-heart coder. #justkeepcoding

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->